NicoGG24/Restaurant-ecommerce-reactjs/README.md

 ## Styling

-To style it, I used Tailwind CSS (learn more at: https://tailwindcss.com/docs/guides/create-react-app).
+To style it, it was used Tailwind CSS (learn more at: https://tailwindcss.com/docs/guides/create-react-app).
 The app is fully responsive since it was created for mobile first and then adapted to bigger screens.

 ## Database
 The database was made using Firebase (learn more at: https://firebase.google.com/?hl=es).
 It was the database necessary to make this project according to the requirments given by Coderhouse to this project.